 I wanted a nutty flavor so I used Reeses Pieces.
 And M&Ms because they looked harvesty.
 And GF pretzels because it seemed like a good idea.
 I had candy corn and resisted but ended up putting those on top for a festive look.
 I wanted to add coconut, and you can.
 But toast it first.
 Oddly enough I added mini marshmallows because I wanted to.
 Anything colorful helps made the beige Krispies look a little more festive.

-Use GF Rice Krispies.
+Use GF Brown Rice Krispie-like cereal.
 Any brand will do.
 I’ve used this one or this one.
 Use good marshmallows and if you can find the giant hulk-sized then get those.
 They have more hold-it together stuff in them.
 They say you can make it dairy free-ish (but the candy may have milk products in it) by using margarine, but please don’t tell me if you did.
 Butter is your friend in small amounts.
 Some people get fancy and brown the butter, but for this stuff, no need.
 That flavor will be supplanted by the kitchen sink of Halloween candy.

 Go ahead.
 Laugh.
 But I bet you’re making a grocery list right this very second.
 And just in case – the corner pieces are the tastiest.